 There was a (sadly defunct) game company called Game Designer's Workshop.
 For their hard-SF role playing game 2300 AD, they needed a future history.
 So they simulated it with a game, the so-called "Great Game."
 A team of expert players was each assigned one nation and the game was played until the time reached 2300 AD.
 The events that occurred were recorded, and became the future history.

 A more cinematic but powerful method is to use the role-playing game Microscope to create your future history time line.
 With this game, the players generate their history fractally.
 It is an innovative and surprisingly effective technique.
-You can read more about it here and here.
-The game is played with index cards on a table, but there is an iOS app Microscope Journal.
+You can read more about how to use it to generate your future history here.

 More recently, a gentleman named Steve Walmsley has created a computer based game called Aurora.
 On the surface it is just another game where players vie to create the largest interstellar empire.
 But the game's purpose is to provide an environment in which the players can build detailed interstellar empires and write associated fiction.